autogen-ai/governance/CLA.md

 ### 10. Entire	Agreement/Assignment.

 This Agreement is the entire agreement between the parties, and supersedes any and all prior agreements, understandings or communications, written or oral, between the parties relating to the subject matter hereof.
-This Agreement may be assigned by AutoGen-AI.
+This Agreement may be assigned by AGMax.

 Please	select one	of	the	options	below	and	sign	as	indicated.
-By	signing,	You	accept	and	agree	to	the terms	of	this	Contribution	License	Agreement	for	Your	present	and	future	Submissions to	AutoGen-AI.
+By	signing,	You	accept	and	agree	to	the terms	of	this	Contribution	License	Agreement	for	Your	present	and	future	Submissions to	AGMax.

 Option 1: Individual Contributor